Skip to Main Content

 Why Rely On New Jersey Theft Defense Lawyer Bonnie Putterman

 Theft charges are complicated.
 If you are facing a charge, your freedom could be at stake.
 Any person arrested for theft is presumed innocent until proven guilty.
 Bonnie Putterman is a New Jersey defense lawyer with a robust background in criminal justice.
 Our client testimonials tell the story of what we can do for you.
-When you reach out to our Atlantic County law office, you will have a chance to connect with a New Jersey theft defense attorney who can:

 • Investigate the theft charge—gathering all relevant evidence;